 (3) Candidates will read their speeches in gavel order starting with President.
 If there is more than one candidate for a position, candidates will give their speeches in alphabetical order by last name.
 When not giving their speech, the other candidates will be asked to leave the room.

 a.
-In the event a candidate will not be available for elections, a formal excused request must be made in writing to Mark at least 7 days prior to the election.
-Mark must approve the request.
+In the event a candidate will not be available for elections, a formal excused request must be made in writing to the Director of Youth Engagement at least 7 days prior to the election.
+The Director of Youth Engagement must approve the request.
 The speech, which will include a reason for the absence from elections, will be read by the current TRSTY President.

 (4) After all of the candidates for a position have given their speeches all candidates will go outside of the room and the voters (TRSTYites not running for that position) will vote by secret ballot.
-Mark and a graduating senior will count the ballots.
+The Director of Youth Engagement and a graduating senior will count the ballots.

 a.
 A simple majority of votes (50%) is needed to gain office; otherwise, a run-off election will be held.
 If no individual candidate receives a majority of the votes cast, then a run-off is held between the two candidates receiving the most votes.
 In a run-off election, the candidate with the most votes will win the election.

-(5) Once the ballots are counted and a winner is determined, Mark will tell the candidates first and then the voters.
+(5) Once the ballots are counted and a winner is determined, a temple youth professional will tell the candidates first and then the voters.
 The person who did not win the position may then drop down to another position, if they have listed drop downs on their Letter of Intent.

 There is absolutely no campaigning.
 You may not give out stickers, candy or anything else that would give others the idea that you are “trading” their vote for some object.
 Campaigning also includes overt “advertising” such as writing notes on facebook walls.
 Any campaigning will make you ineligible to run for any Board position.
-If you have a question about if something may be considered campaigning, please contact Mark.
+If you have a question about if something may be considered campaigning, please contact the Director of Youth Engagement.

 Election Day is your chance to share your ideas for TRSTY with the entire group.
-While it is okay to chat about these ideas with Mark or the Board member that currently holds the position you wish to run for, please do not widely share your ideas with TRSTYites before then.
+While it is okay to chat about these ideas with a temple youth professional or the Board member that currently holds the position you wish to run for, please do not widely share your ideas with TRSTYites before then.
 There will always be gossip and discussion of who is running for which position, but please try to avoid talking about this excessively and putting others down in the process.
 Hurtful gossip and rumor spreading is not the type of behavior that a leader should engage in.
-If any of this occurs, please talk to Mark immediately.
+If any of this occurs, please talk to the Director of Youth Engagement immediately.

-The Board Banquet is a special dinner and evening of transition.
-It is an opportunity to welcome our new Board, honor our graduating Board members and look towards the future of TRSTY.
+The Board Banquet is a special opportunity to welcome our new Board, honor our graduating Board members and look towards the future of TRSTY.
 This is a dress-up affair where we will take our official Board picture and everyone is encouraged to look their best.
-This event is tentatively scheduled for Tuesday, June 9 from 6:30-8:30pm.
+This event is tentatively scheduled for early June.